NASA Logo, National Aeronautics and Space Administration

 INTEGRAL is a truly international mission with the participation of all member states of ESA plus the United States, Russia, Czech Republic, and Poland.
 ESA appointed Alenia Spazio, Italy, as industrial prime contractor, responsible for the design, integration and testing of the satellite.
 On board, four instruments from teams led by scientists in Italy, France, Germany, Denmark, and Spain are today gathering and analyzing the gamma-rays from space.
 A Russian Proton rocket successfully placed the spacecraft into orbit.
 ESA and NASA ground stations are keeping in touch with INTEGRAL.

-+ Learn more about the INTEGRAL Mission
++ Learn more at the NASA INTEGRAL Mission Website

 Past University-class Explorers (UNEX) and Missions of Opportunity (MO) Missions